lpre/Fastcgi-Container/README.md

 What's new compared to Fastcgi Daemon:

-* The package is written in C++11 and does not depend on Boost libraries anymore
+* The framework is written in C++11 and does not depend on Boost libraries anymore
-* Support of request filters
+* Support for request filters
-* Support of servlets as an extensions of request handlers
+* Support for servlets as an extensions of request handlers
-* Support of sessions
+* Support for sessions
-* Support of authentication and authorization
+* Support for authentication and authorization
-* Support of security contexts
+* Support for security contexts
 * The framework provides Page Compiler - a command-line C++ server page compiler which generates C++ servlets from [JSP-like](http://en.wikipedia.org/wiki/JavaServer_Pages) source files
 * The framework is using CMake as a build system

 All filters (including authentication/authorization filter) are executed under the FastCGI role "RESPONDER" and do not require that the roles "FILTER" and/or "AUTHORIZER" are supported by FastCGI connector (e.g. corresponding modules for Apache HTTPD).

-Session manager and security facility (support of authentication and authorization) are implemented as an optional pluggable modules: you may load them to your application and use it, or run the application without these features.
+Session manager and security facility (support for authentication and authorization) are implemented as an optional pluggable modules: you may load them to your application and use it, or run the application without these features.

 Note that security facility depends on session management: if you decide to use authentication and authorization, you have to activate the session management as well.